-The following information does not apply to documents that require a Wet Signature as stated the appropriate sections of the OJRSA Sewer Use Regulation (SUR).
-Applications and documents may be submitted electronically in accordance with the following requirements:
+The following information does not apply to documents that require a Wet Signature as stated in the appropriate sections of the OJRSA Sewer Use Regulation (SUR).
+Applications and documents may be submitted electronically in accordance with the following requirements.
+Documents not meeting these conditions shall not be accepted.